 The Jazz Band is a traditional big band (saxophone, trumpet, trombone, piano, bass, guitar and drums) which rehearses and performs the mainstream jazz styles; swing, Latin, funk, and rock.
-Participation is f.
+Participation is open to all university students with permission of the director or by audition. f.
 Woodwind Ensemble (MUO 118/418/518)

 Players interested in playing chamber music for woodwinds are placed in appropriate instrumental ensembles which vary each semester according to enrollment and ability levels.
-These small groups may perform in Recital Class or on a concert in conjunction with other ensembles.
+These small groups perform in Recital Class or on a concert in conjunction with other ensembles.